-Driven by the critical need to find immediate, scalable solutions to address the widespread and intensifying consequences of climate change—threatening our families and communities, natural ecosystems, economic development, and political stability—the Adrienne Arsht-Rockefeller Foundation Resilience Center (Arsht-Rock) set out to reach one billion people with resilience solutions by 2030.
+Driven by the critical need to find immediate, scalable solutions to address the widespread and intensifying consequences of climate change—threatening our families and communities, natural ecosystems, economic development, and political stability—at the Adrienne Arsht-Rockefeller Foundation Resilience Center (Arsht-Rock) , we are setting out to reach one billion people with resilience solutions by 2030.

 The foundation of our work is a steadfast commitment to core values, captured in our governing principles.

 We know that our success is rooted in our diverse team, fellows, partners, communities, and the leaders with whom we work—each playing a specific role in accelerating progress towards reaching one billion people with resilience solutions.
 We put people, their health, and wellbeing first, and believe the success of our work will follow.
 Our culture is driven by trust, integrity, transparency, and leadership that empowers innovation, openness, and excellence.

 Our team works with a dual sense of urgency and optimism.
 We recognize that meaningful change requires sustained investment over time in people and places that are most susceptible to the intersecting threats our societies face.
 For this reason, we focus on the most vulnerable among us—those affected by racial, social, and economic inequality—and work where we are invited, where we can make the most impact, and where our work can be scaled.

 Our gender policy